Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/DFX/Embedded_IOB_inside_RM/readme.md

 ### IPI

 - As shown in the IPI diagram below, this is a design with one reconfigurable partition.
 Note that there are two AXI GPIOs in RP1 for demo purpose. axi_gpio_0 is connected to a utility buffer which is configured as "IOBUF", whereas axi_gpio_1 is directly taken as output port of design.
-This is to demo that for the latter, an OBUF will be infered at the top level by the tool, where as for the former, an IOBUF is instantiated inside the reconfigurable module.
+This is to demo that for the latter, an OBUF is infered at the top level by the tool, where as for the former, an IOBUF is instantiated inside the reconfigurable module.

 <p align="center">
   <img src="./images/top_bd.png?raw=true" alt="top bd"/>